bertjiazheng/Structured3D/data_organization.md

 }
 ```

 **Camera location for panorama (`camera_xyz.txt`)**: For each panoramic image, we only store the camera location in millimeters in global coordinates.
 The direction of the camera is always along the negative y-axis.
-Global coordinate system is arbitrary, but the z-axis generally points upward.
+The z-axis is upward.

 **Camera location for perspective (`camera_pose.txt`)**: For each perspective image, we store the camera location and pose in global coordinates.